Xie Pengfei: International career

 Xie received his first call-up to the Chinese under-20 national team when he was called up by then manager Su Maozhen in May 2011.
 He played for the team during the 2011 Toulon Tournament and 2013 Toulon Tournament.
 He also made two appearances during 2012 AFC U-19 Championship qualification as the under-20 side qualified for the 2012 AFC U-19 Championship in November 2011.
 He made his debut for the Chinese national team in a 1-0 loss against Thailand in the 2019 China Cup.

+Xie was named in China's squad for the 2023 AFC Asian Cup in Qatar and came on as a substitute in their opening match against Tajikistan on 13 January 2024.